 SMU Internship Programme

-Highly regarded for their 'out-of-the-box' thinking, SMU interns are valued for providing new perspectives on various systems, processes and programmes.
-Having an intern potentially frees up professional staff to pursue other important projects and tasks.
-Each year, many host organisations repeat their annual internship participation because of the positive experience and contribution they have received from interns.
+SMU students are highly regarded for their 'out-of-the-box' thinking, and they add value by offering fresh perspectives on various systems, processes, and programmes.
+Having an intern can potentially free up professional staff to focus on other important projects and tasks.
+Each year, many host organizations choose to participate in the internship programme again due to the positive experiences and contributions they receive from interns.
 The SMU Internship Programme is a proven, cost-effective way to recruit and evaluate potential employees.

 Managing the Internship

-A successful internship offers a clear description of duties, responsibilities, scope of projects and expected outcomes in advance to provide a good structure for the intern's learning experience.
-Interns should be given adequate training and guidance to help them become productive and can add value to the organisation.
-Towards the end of the internship, supervisors should complete a performance appraisal form for the interns.
+A successful internship involves a clear description of duties, responsibilities, project scope, and expected outcomes, all laid down in advance to provide a structured learning experience for the intern.
+Interns should be viewed as entry-level professionals receiving on-the-job training, and they will add value to the organization.
+Towards the end of the internship, supervisors should complete a Performance Appraisal form for the interns.

 Filter by school: